 When re-sending to previous recipients, those recipients who initially received a View Only version of the Messenger will receive a View Only version again.
 To move a recipient from the “Cc” field to the “To” field, use “Send to new recipients”.

 Once the email options are configured, click “Preview” or “Send Now” in the toolbar at the bottom of the DF Studio window to preview the Messenger as the recipient will see it, or to queue the Messenger for delivery by email.

-It is generally unadvisable to re-send an Approval Messenger for which approvals have already been reset, because any approvals submitted through the re-sent Messenger will not affect the DF Studio Approvals UI.
+It is generally unadvisable to re-send an Approval Messenger for which approvals have already been reset, because any approvals submitted through the re-sent Messenger will not affect Approvals View.
 Instead, send a new Messenger with the same assets.
 (See Reset Approvals for more information.)